lightvector/goscorer/README.md

 In practice, this implementation does NOT require players to fill all the dame.
 By default it will automatically exclude counting obvious false eye shapes that must eventually be filled, although this can be configured.
 Of course, this will not catch all necessary internal protections.
 Players still need to play enough of the dame to force internal protections that aren't simply false eye shapes.

+See [here](https://lightvector.github.io/goscorer/web_test/test.html) for a live interactive page that you can use to test the behavior of the algorithm on different positions.

 <table class="image">
 <tr><td><img src="https://raw.githubusercontent.com/lightvector/goscorer/master/images/example.png" height="350"/></td></tr>
 <tr><td><sub>Top groups are correctly detected as alive in seki and no territory is counted.
 Bottom groups are alive with territory, but territory is still not counted for some of the false eyes.</sub></tr></td>